Leo of Catania: Life

 Leo was born at Ravenna, then part of the Byzantine empire.
-At a young age he became a Bendictine monk, and moved to Reggio Calabria in Southern Italy.
+At a young age he became a Benedictine monk, and moved to Reggio Calabria in Southern Italy.
 There the local bishop Cyril nominated him archdeacon.
 He remained in Calabria until elected as bishop to the vacant Archidiocese of Catania, almost 300 km away.

 Local legend has it that the Catanians, needing a new bishop, dreamt collectively that an angel pointed them to the Calabrian city of Reggio, where a man in the odour of sanctity was to be found in a hermitage.
 Proving initially reluctant, Leo had considered himself unworthy, and had politely refused.
-Eventually he must have been won over: regardless of the historic worth of this attractive tale, Leo did indeed come to be appointed to serve Catania's christians in 765.
+Eventually he must have been won over: regardless of the historic worth of this attractive tale, Leo did indeed come to be appointed to serve Catania's Christians in 765.

 There then began the Byzantine Iconoclasm, a fierce and ruthless destruction of sacred images and icons throughout the Byzantine Empire (of which Catania and all of Sicily was part).
 Leo was quite bold in his opposition.
 The Byzantine governor of Sicily ordered his arrest, forcing him to leave Catania and find refuge on the Tyrrhenian side of the island.
 For many years he wandered in the woody Nebrodian heights, between Longi and Sinagra.
 It seems he was afforded refuge by people acknowledging a stout bulwark against imperial abuse.
 Endless roving eventually brought him to Rometta.
-Here, on Monti Peloritani backing Messina, he settled in a cave he had had hollowed out with hands and fingernails.
+Here, on Monti Peloritani backing Messina, he settled in a cave he had hollowed out with hands and fingernails.
 When the risk of incarceration waned, he returned to Catania to reclaim his bishopric.
 With renewed vigour, he maintained defiance of the iconoclast edict, and combatted heresy that had taken root in his diocese.
 He died in Catania on 20 February 789.